-Indiana currently has no laws or regulations concerning autonomous vehicles; however truck platooning is allowed under 2017 legislation.
-There was an effort this past legislative session to create an autonomous task force with the power to approve operation of fully driverless vehicles in the state, but it failed to receive a vote in the state legislature.
+Indiana currently has no laws or regulations concerning autonomous vehicles; however, truck platooning is allowed under 2017 legislation.
+In 2019, there was an effort to create an autonomous task force with the power to approve operation of fully driverless vehicles in the state, but it failed to receive a vote in the state legislature.